rootCircle/blog/docs/project/bgit_internals.md

 ![bgit default workflow](/project/bgit/bgit_default_complete_workflow.png)

-Here’s the corrected flow of how the pieces fit together:
+Here’s the flow of how the pieces fit together:

 1. A **`task`** (from a `step` in the workflow) determines what needs to happen next.
 2. Before doing anything, the `task` validates the action by checking the necessary **`rules`**.